chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

+##### Verify Installation

+The `chocolatey-management-service` is responsible for making a number of changes to your system.
+A successful installation of this package can be verified by:

+* Open the services snap-in (services.msc) and check for the presence of the `Chocolatey Management Service` which should be in the started state
+* Open the Service log file located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log` and verify that there are no recently reported errors

 #### Installing chocolatey-management-web

 **NOTE:** It is likely that additional package parameters are required which are specific to your environment.
 Please carefully review the available [package parameters](#package-parameters-2) before proceeding.